Domestic Violence Defense Lawyers

 • Making pretrial motions.
 Pretrial motions such as Stand Your Ground or Motion for a Court Ruling can show weakness in the prosecutor’s case and may assist negotiations and prevent further litigation.

 • Taking your case to trial.
-If necessary, our domestic violence defense lawyers are fully prepared to fight for your rights in court.
+Our domestic violence defense lawyers are fully prepared to fight for your rights in court if necessary.
 Sometimes showing that we are willing to take the case to trial encourages resolution.

-Call Panella Law Firm for an aggressive, skilled defense today at 407-233-1822, and we’ll get started working for you.
+Call Panella Law Firm for an aggressive, skilled defense today at 407-233-1822, and we will start working for you.

-How Does a Domestic Violence Charge Affect You?
+How Does A Domestic Violence Charge Affect You?
+Punishments and Consequences

 Just being charged with domestic violence in Florida can have significant damaging consequences.
 Charges cannot be expunged from your record, and even if you were acquitted, they would remain on your criminal record forever.